-Air and Noise Permit for Organic Waste-to-Biogas Facility in Leamington
+Air Permit for Organic Waste Bioenergy Facility in Leamington

 Official title: Seacliff Renewables GP Inc. as general partner for and on behalf of Seacliff Renewables LP - Environmental Compliance Approval (air)

 A company wants to turn organic waste into renewable natural gas at a facility in Leamington, Ontario.
-They need government approval for air emissions and noise from equipment like biofilters, generators, and gas flares.
+They need government approval to release emissions into the air, including nitrogen oxides, carbon monoxide, and odour.
 The biogas would be upgraded and injected into the natural gas pipeline network.

 Why This Matters